 Get the most (feedback) out of support requests

 Last, but far from least – be sure to extract as much feedback as you can from support requests.
 Surely bug reports are the most obvious feedback items.
-Repeated complaints/ how to’s regarding certain functionalities can be a strong indication of UX issues.
+Repeated complaints/ how to’s regarding certain functionalities can be a strong indication of UI issues, which is good to know in UX product management process.
 And then there are questions about integrations/functionalities which, while are not phrased as feedback, are absolutely that.

 If you’re looking to get more serious about feedback collection, management and categorization, take a look at Craft’s Learn tab.
 Already an Intercom user?
 Great!
 Craft feedback syncs with Intercom.